w3c/wai-bcase/bibliography.md

 * [_Leaving no one behind: UNDP/UNV Talent Programme for Young Professionals with Disabilities_](http://www.undp.org/content/undp/en/home/news-centre/news/2017/leaving-no-one-behind-undp-unv-talent-programme-young-professionals-disabilities.html)  <br />
 Type: Report  <br />
 Summary: The launch of the UNDP-UNV Talent Programme for Young Professionals with Disabilities at UNV headquarters in Bonn, Germany in 2017.
-The expectation is to reduce poverty and attain the sustainable development goals at the UN by providing a model for successful emplotyment of people with disabilities in professional jobs.
+The expectation is to reduce poverty and attain the sustainable development goals at the UN by providing a model for successful employment of people with disabilities in professional jobs.

 * [_How to Solve the Jobs Mismatch?_](https://slate.com/human-interest/2018/06/jobs-mismatch-american-companies-want-workers-and-disabled-workers-want-jobs.html) Slate article, June 2018. <br />
 Type: Report  <br />